Maine Medical Partners – Surgical Care Casco Bay

 3. Take 1-2 oxycodone 5mg (or Dilaudid 2mg) tablets every 3 hours as needed for discomfort that remains after taking Tylenol & Advil.
 Most people will not need this, so we don’t always write a prescription for it.
 This is a narcotic pain killer.
 If you use it you must beware of becoming drowsy or inattentive, and you will not be able to drive or operate dangerous equipment.
 It can also cause nausea and constipation.

 The above combination is for maximum pain control.
 You may skip some or all of the medications if you’re comfortable without them.

 Resume taking your usual medications unless we instruct you otherwise.

 • Sore throat – Everybody has this to some degree.
 It should resolve within a few days.
 Occasionally the uvula (little piece of flesh that dangles from the back of the throat) will swell up and be annoying for a week or two, but it is not a health problem.

 • Trouble swallowing – You should notice immediate improvement in your swallowing.
 You might still have some difficulty swallowing solid foods initially and possibly always.
-You will go home on a liquid diet and can advance it on your own.
-Most people should resume eating as though nothing has changed and gradually increase what they eat as they gain confidence that swallowing actually is better.
+You will go home on a liquid diet for a week then gradually increase what you eat as you gain confidence that swallowing actually is better.
 At first, chew thoroughly and eat slowly.
 In general, the bigger the diverticulum is and the more difficulty swallowing before surgery, the greater the improvement will be immediately after surgery.

 • Nausea – If you feel okay when you leave the hospital but start to feel nauseated at home, it is probably caused by the prescription pain killer.
 You might want to take only the Tylenol and Advil in that case or call me for a different prescription (which might also cause nausea).
 Prolonged vomiting or dry heaves soon after surgery puts more stress on the operation than we’d like.